 Maintaining nomadic shepherd based farms with rare breeds that aim to be fossil free and

 locally sustainable through production and trade

 Maintaining a small farmer local economy

-Natural herding is dying out here as capitalism gets stronger and I am making my small attempt at keeping it alive.
-There is always much work to do and I am only one person so that is where you as a volunteer are needed and welcome!
-On our farm called Saldobosch you have the opportunity to get to know our wonderful buffaloes, horses and cows, explore the local Carpathian mountains and valleys and have cultural exchange and contact with the local population.
+Natural herding is dying out here as capitalism gets stronger and we are making my small attempt at keeping it alive.
+There is always much work to do and we are only two people so that is where you as a volunteer are needed and welcome!
+On our farm you have the opportunity to get to know our wonderful buffaloes, horses and cows, explore the local Carpathian mountains and valleys and have cultural exchange and contact with the local population.
 You will not just work on a farm here, you will help to preserve the unique biodiversity and cultural integrity of this truly magnificent region!